-Any passenger of Indian Origin or a passenger holding a valid Indian passport coming to India after a period of not less than six months abroad can import gold as baggage.
+Any passenger of Indian origin or a passenger holding a valid Indian passport coming to India after a period of six months abroad can import gold as baggage.

-However, short visits during these six months shall be ignored if the total duration of such short visits does not exceed 30 days and the passenger has not availed of the exemption under this scheme at the time of such short visits.
+However, short visits during these six months shall be ignored if the total duration of such short visits does not exceed 30 days.
+In addition, the passenger has not availed of the exemption under this scheme for such short visits.

-Except for these passengers, no other passengers are allowed to import gold in Baggage.
+Except for these passengers, others cannot import gold in baggage.

 2. How much is the Customs Duty for importing gold?

-The customs duty payable for importing gold is as below:
+The customs duty payable on importing gold is as follows: